Mouleshwar3238/Forest_Cover_Classification/README.md

   </table>

 ## Random Forest Classifier
-A random forest classifier with 200 estimators was implemented using various impurity measures, and confusion matrices and bar plots were plotted for the corresponding results.
+For the random forest model, the optimal hyperparameters was found using halving grid search with 5-fold cross validation, and confusion matrices and bar plots were plotted for the corresponding results.
   <table>
   <thead>
     <tr>
-      <th align="center">Criterion</th>
       <th align="center"></th>
       <th align="center">Accuracy (in %)</th>
       <th align="center">Precision (in %)</th>